EDA-202310-SEC06-G09/LabMVC-L01-G09-jd.romeroc123/README.md

 The students edit this section to add their names, Uniandes emails, and specify which project functionality of the project they will implement.

-1. Student No. 1 Name, Student No. 1 Uniandes Email, Student No. 1 owned functionality.
+1. Student No. 1 José David Romero Caicedo, jd.romeroc123@uniandes.edu.co, 202222606.
-1. Student No. 2 Name, Student No. 2 Uniandes Email, Student No. 2 owned functionality.
+1. Student No. 2 Carlos Julio Parra Castellanos, cj.parra@uniandes.edu.co, 202211282.
-1. Student No. 3 Name, Student No. 3 Uniandes Email, Student No. 3 owned functionality.
+1. Student No. 3 Carlos Mario Salazar Bayona, cm.salazarb1@uniandes.edu.co, 202120456.

 [Back to top](#sample-mvc)